Manusiabodoh4/Manusiabodoh4/README.md

 ## About me

-- 👨🏽‍💻 I’m currently working as a PT Barakah Teknologi.
+- 👨🏽‍💻 I’m currently intern as a PT Telkom Indonesia.

 - 🌱 I’m currently exploring Javascript and Golang with a big interest in Web Scraping and Services API.